What does the opportunity status mean?

 Draft

-The internship opportunity has been saved as a draft.
-It hasn’t been submitted to the community manager for approval.
+The internship opportunity has been saved as a draft but has not been submitted to the community manager for approval.

 Submitted